PoorHttp/PoorWSGI/doc/documentation.rst

    def some_path(req):
       return 'This is content for some path'

-This examples returns the same values.
+These examples return the same values.

 .. code:: python